OpenSouceCode/Hacktoberfest2020/content/participant/Ankita Puri.md

 ---
 Name: Ankita Puri
-Institute: Thapar University
+Institute: Thapar Institute of Engineering and Technology
 Image: AnkitaPuri.jpg
-Quote:“Make it work, make it right, make it fast.” github:ankitapuri
+Quote: “Make it work, make it right, make it fast.”
+github: ankitapuri
 ---